Authentication

 ERROR Unsupported SASL mechanism: SCRAM-SHA-512

-Solution: Use a supported mechanism (PLAIN).
+Solution: Use a supported mechanism (PLAIN or SCRAM-SHA-256).

 Connection Issues